-Anyone can benefit from these three factors, but they plan important roles in active individuals for continued training and proper recovery.
+Anyone can benefit from these three factors, but they plan important roles in active individuals and outdoor sports for continued training and proper recovery.
 So what exactly are they responsible for?
 Let’s start with the biggest factor (which tends to be the one we forget about the most).
 Hydration.

-What is hydration and why does it matter?
+What is hydration and why does it matter to outdoor athletes?

 Many individuals today would probably agree that they don’t drink as much water as they should.
 But the downfall of even minimum hydration can possibly cause impaired memory, impaired reasoning, fatigue and make you feel downright lousy in general.
 The first thing you think of when you hear the word “hydration” is water, right?
 Not only that but you question whether or not you’re getting enough of it.
 But what are the benefits of maintaining proper levels of hydration?